Home / Foster

 What if I’m going out of town?

-Pet Haven has a tremendous network of “respite” fosters as well as boarding facilities that provide back-up care during time away.
+Pet Haven has a tremendous network of respite fosters as well as boarding facilities that provide back-up care during time away.
 Communication is key, so we ask that fosters plan ahead to let their Coordinators know when they’ll be out of town.
 Respite or boarding care is provided at no cost to fosters.

 Pet Haven has many foster families who have been with us for years, and ideally we would love for fosters to commit to 6 months, although we are happy to work with your schedule.
 Pet Haven understands that you may need a short break between fosters, and that is OK.
-If you aren’t sure you want to be a full time foster, consider respite fostering for short-term needs! (e.g holidays, weekends, time when full time fosters are out of tonw).
+If you aren’t sure you want to be a full time foster, consider respite fostering for short-term needs.

 How do you say good bye to a foster dog or cat?
 Don’t you want to keep them all?